 Most disaster situations are over in seconds, minutes or hours but help may not reach you for several hours or even days.
-Basic services that we count on everyday – water, electricity, sewer, gas, and telephone – may not work and may be off for days, weeks, or longer.
+Basic services that we count on every day – water, electricity, sewer, gas and telephone – may not work for days, weeks or longer.
 When basic services are not available, or if you have to leave an unsafe space, it’s important to have a well-stocked emergency supply kit with items to help you provide for the children in your care.

 Emergency Supply Kit Contents

-Two types of emergency supply kits are recommended, to be used based on the situation you are faced with.
+Emergency supply kits are also sometimes called “grab and go,” “ready to go” or “bug out” kits/bags.
+Two types of emergency supply kits are recommended to be used based on the situation you are faced with.

 - A portable kit that can be taken as you evacuate your child care program